-- The higher wattage your solar panels, the faster the charge time
+- The higher the wattage your solar panels, the faster the charge time

-Generators come with pretty low wattage panels sometimes but upgrading to a substantial sized panel in the 100 watt or greater range is inexpensive and will drastically increase the speed at which your generator is charged and ready to go with solar power.
-Just think what an extra $240 investment in a pair of 100 watt panels could do!
+Generators come with pretty low wattage panels sometimes but upgrading to a substantial sized panel in the 100 watts or greater range is inexpensive and will drastically increase the speed at which your generator is charged and ready to go with solar power.
+Just think what an extra $240 investment in a pair of 100-watt panels could do!

 - Variety of outlets

 State of the art solar generators already have outlets for USB charging, 12V car style plugins, and standard 110-volt plugins for those devices that you really need like your fridge or freezer or even medical equipment.

 With that said, let’s jump into some of the best “market ready” options out there.